Documentation

 Limitations

 Prometheus through OpenTelemetry has some limitations.
-Using Using OpenTelemetry as an intermediary format between two non-compatible formats such as Prometheus and statsd or Prometheus and collectcd.
+Using OpenTelemetry as an intermediary format between two non-compatible formats such as Prometheus and statsd or Prometheus and collectcd.
 Although not explicitly impossible, these combinations are not supported.